-In the Senior Years, students are offered programmes based on the International Baccalaureate Diploma Programme (IBDP), American Advanced Placement (AP) programme as well as the EtonHouse High School Diploma.
+In the Senior Years, students are offered programmes based on the International Baccalaureate Diploma Programme (IBDP), and the EtonHouse High School Diploma.

 EtonHouse Suzhou the first fully authorized EtonHouse school offering the IB Primary Years, Middle Years and the Diploma programmes.

 EtonHouse High School graduates have gained acceptance to top universities in various parts of the world.

 EtonHouse students come from many countries and speak many different languages.
 The primary language of instruction is English.
 For students learning English language, we provide a dynamic English as an Additional Language (EAL) programme conducted by qualified EAL teachers.
 The programme is founded on current research and thinking in EAL instruction.
 Regular class teachers partner with the EAL teachers to play a key role in supporting our EAL students.
 EAL students are then appropriately assessed through standardised tests to ensure that our students are well prepared for their journey at EtonHouse and also for future transitions to other English language schools and universities.

 EtonHouse values the importance of bilingual learning and supports the development of the native language skills of our students.
 As such, EtonHouse offers native language programmes- Mandarin, Japanese and Korean for our main groups of non-native English speakers.
 These programmes help prepare students for repatriation and entry into a university in their home country.